mp5maker/library/full-stack/all-in-one/video-chat-app/concepts.md

 WebRTC needs to communicate using the Public IP
 In order to solve this problem, device requests to STUN Server *Session Traversal Utilities for NAT* Stun server helps the browser to generate candidates and get the public IP

+# Firewall
+WebRTC uses non standard ports.
+Some firewall do not allow a direct connection between browsers Hence to solve this TURN Server *Traversal Using Relay NAT*, this acts as a relay